 This means you can submit an existing psychological assessment and diagnosis rather than completing a full PWD application.

-Speak with a worker for instructions on how to begin this simplified application process.
+Contact us for instructions on how to begin this simplified application process.